letorbi/fontie/README.md

 The deamon that is running in the back of [Fontie](https://fontie.pixelsvsbytes.com).
 It is licensed as open source under the AGPL v3.

 *The code is working and used in production.
 However, it is not really fit for public use.
 Originally I wanted to refactor the code , but I’ve never found the time to do so - sry for that.
-I really, really appreciate any clean-up/optimizing PRs from experienced Python/Fontforge developers as this is my first python project.
+I really, really appreciate any clean-up/optimizing PRs from experienced Python/Fontforge developers.
 But also other PRs are nice, too :)*

 ## Installation